 How can trans people of color own their own stories?
 What’s the right balance between depicting the systemic violence a community faces and representing the joy, pleasure, hope, and love that community produces?

-In this episode of Imagine Otherwise, host Cathy Hannabach chats with guest André Pérez about his approach to multimedia projects, why he focuses on work that empowers marginalized communities, and how storytelling helps us imagine otherwise.
+In episode 23 of the Imagine Otherwise podcast, host Cathy Hannabach chats with guest André Pérez about his approach to multimedia projects, why he focuses on work that empowers marginalized communities, and how storytelling helps us imagine otherwise.

 Guest: André Pérez